A Photographic History

 A 1979 plan to build a Green Giant next to Vauxhall Bridge, on the site now occupied by the MI6 building, caused considerable controversy, despite the fact that the site had been awaiting development for 21 years.
 Although it would have in fact have been grey, not green, the design was nevertheless described as 'audacious', featuring 'a slim slab, 30 stories high, in full view of the Palace of Westminster'.
-There would have been 34,000 square metres of residential space, and 5,600 square metres of exhibition space.
-Government Minister Michael Heseltine eventually ruled against allowing the development to proceed.
-An artist's impression is on the right, and a plan is below.
+But this was the year of Mrs Thatcher's first election victory and Keith Wickenden MP, a keen Thatcherite and founder of European Ferries, wanted to show that enterprise and culture could prosper together.
+His company owned the Green Giant site and so he commissioned the scheme which would include 28,000 square metres of offices, 100 apartments and 5,600 square metres of exhibition space intended to house the Tate's collection of modern sculpture.

 The site was eventually used to build the Terry Farrell designed SIS/MI6 building which was completed in 1994:-